 The COVID-19 pandemic has created new challenges and barriers to care.
-Some of these challenges are particular to forensic psychiatric hospitals, which sit at the intersection of two public systems with sometimes differing goals: mental health and criminal justice.
+These are particular challenges for forensic psychiatric hospitals, which sit at the intersection of two public systems with sometimes differing goals - mental health and criminal justice.
 Regional variations make it difficult to provide overarching guidance to hospitals in all jurisdictions.
-However, a renewed focus on communication, collaboration, and flexibility between both systems can allow all parties to maintain safety and achieve the best possible outcomes for patients.
+However, a renewed focused on communication, collaboration, and flexibility between both systems can allow all parties to maintain safety and achieve the best possible outcomes for patients.